Documentation

 Supported Providers

-• GitHub (github.com, GitHub Enterprise)
+• GitHub and GitHub Enterprise

 Understanding Results